 COLLEGE READING AND STUDY SKILLS PROGRAM.
 (Education 7.)
 Fall or spring term.
 Noncredit.
-Lecture and discussion, M W 12 or T Th 11.
+Lecture and discussion, M W 10 or 12 or T Th 9 or 10.
 Laboratory, two half-hour periods a week to be arranged.
 Spring program is open to all registered students.
 Enrollment limited.
 Room to be announced.
 Assistant Professor PAUK.